 My point is, why do we do this?
 Specifically, why do we do it so much in this industry?
 I have heart for my blind consumer days.
 You could have sold me bottled kool-aid if it spared me from staring down long rows of dark glass wondering if gifting a buy-one/get-one would make me look cheap.

 I’ve done it.
 Well, I almost did it.
 Once, I was charged with selecting and presenting the pièce de résistance wine to be shared with friends at dinner.
 I volunteered for this task two months in advance and spent hours researching the perfect wine.
 I finally decided on something from my own modest collection; one I couldn’t wait to get into and feared might be too early to open.
 But it was the most impressive thing I had and I was on a budget and not about to drop a hundred dollars on something new.
 My plan was this: If the wine is too young, I’ll just wash on some eloquence about its nuance in the teen years.
 “In another decade or so this will be magic.”
 All true by the way, but hey, they wouldn’t know a good wine if they drank it and besides, I’m the one with the credentials.
-It turned out the damn thing was magic.
+Turns out, the damn thing was magic.
 Even I didn’t see it coming.
 Whew!

 But the fact is this: When the food is on the table and the napkin on the lap, a tart or turned wine just won’t cut it.
-They may buy the bullsh*t at dinnertime, but the truth will win out as the preference gradually switches to tea.
+They may buy the bullshit at dinnertime, but the truth will win out as the preference gradually switches to tea.
 Still where does that come from, the impetus to make my friends feel like a two so I can feel like a ten.
-Now who’s being an a-hole?
+Now who’s being an asshole?